Honolulu BUI Lawyer

 Under Hawaii law, it is illegal to operate a boat while under the influence of alcohol.
 A person is considered to be “under the influence” if their blood alcohol content (BAC) is .08% or greater.
 A criminal charge of boating under the influence can be very serious, even if it is your first offense.

-Under Hawaii law, the penalties for boating under the influence depend on whether it is a first offense or repeat offense.
+Under Hawaii law, the penalties for boating under the influence depend on whether it is a first offense or a repeat offense.

 A first offense is a misdemeanor in Hawaii, and the penalties can include: